1975 New York Mets season: Firings and tragedies

 The Mets' marginal 82–80 record also resulted in the dismissal of manager Yogi Berra on August 6.
 His replacement for the rest of the season was coach Roy McMillan.
 Also gone, a week earlier, was Cleon Jones, released outright.

-As the season rolled to an end, there was a quick succession of news stories invoving the Mets.
+As the season rolled to an end, there was a quick succession of news stories involving the Mets.
 On September 29, Casey Stengel died of cancer in California at the age of 85.
 A few days later, on October 4, the club's principal owner, Mrs. Joan Payson, died at the age of 72.

 In between these two passings, on October 3 the club announced the hiring of their fifth full-time manager.
 The new man was Joe Frazier, former major league infielder and manager of the Tidewater Tides in 1975.
 Frazier was the first Mets skipper to not have played or managed for a New York team prior to managing the Mets, having been promoted from within the organization.
 Frazier had led the Tides, the Mets' top farm club, to a first-place finish in the International League, earning him the Sporting News award for Minor League Manager of the Year.